TomSOWI/weightdictR/README.md

 <!-- badges: end -->

-The goal of weightdictR is to facialiate the deployment of weighted dictionaries especially ones including complex muliword patterns.
+The goal of weightdictR is to facialiate the deployment of weighted dictionaries especially ones including complex multiword patterns.
 The package was build taking inspirations from gruendls package [multidictR](https://github.com/jogrue/multidictR).